 Now, we know that the price of a diamond isn’t solely determined by the carat, so let’s look what is a “reasonable” price for a recommended 1 carat diamond.

-How much 1 Carat Round Diamond Costs?
+How Much is a 1 Carat Round Diamond?

 To have a fair comparison, we will go with the minimum (and recommended for most people) diamond characteristics: